Soares/simplifience.com/post/science/mire.md

 We took a garden path on the road to discovery.
 We took many a detour, lingering for centuries before reality finally turned us back.

-The process worked.
-It was slow and arduous, but it worked.
+The journey was slow and arduous, but it worked.
 Inch by inch, we began to understand this strange and beautiful place.

-We gained our knowledge in a slow, meandering fashion.
+Yet we gained our knowledge at a slow, meandering pace.
 Do not delude yourself into thinking that the order we discovered science is the order we should teach it.

 ---

 We discovered science backwards.
 We started from the middle and we're still working our way towards the ends.
 We spent decades mired in confusion.
 We made bad assumptions and were diverted for centuries at a time.
-Even in modern maturity, science has been led astray for decades upon decades.
+Even in modernity, science has been led astray for decades upon decades.

 We have been very confused by our models before, and it often takes a long time to for us to make sense of what's actually going on.